fminna/python_skeleton/README.md

 ## Documentation

-The Documentation for this project is automatically generated using the [Sphinx](https://www.sphinx-doc.org/en/master/) tool, and it is available at [PythonSkeleton](https://fminna.github.io/python_skeleton/).
+The Documentation for this project is automatically generated using the [Sphinx](https://www.sphinx-doc.org/en/master/) tool.

 ----------